 The Nurses Registration Act 1901 was the first legislation covering nursing training and registration in the world.
 This act formalised the hospital-based nature of nurse training through a system of apprenticeship, involving three years of training and a state examination.
 From the 1970s nurses were trained in tertiary institutions rather than in hospitals.

 Donating blood in the 1920s was not for the faint-hearted.
 A donor recalled his experience when he first gave blood in Auckland in 1925: ‘The needle used to draw blood seemed like a 2 ½ [inch] nail and about as blunt … Often the blood was taken in an operating theatre where a local anaesthetic was sometimes used and the patient [being operated on] lay beside you.’2

 Medical science advanced significantly in the 20th century and hospitals were central to these developments.
 The discovery of blood types in 1901 made blood transfusion safer and helped prevent death from haemorrhage following surgery and childbirth.
 Techniques were devised between the world wars to store blood products.
 Blood banks were established, which increased the number of operations that could be performed.

-New drugs to fight infections were discovered in the 1920s, which prevented deaths in childbirth.
+New drugs to fight infections discovered in the 1920s reduced deaths in childbirth.
 Penicillin was developed during the Second World War and other antibiotics followed.
 Surgery expanded in the post-war period to include organ transplantation, such as kidney transplants and later heart transplants.
 These procedures were assisted by the discovery of immunosuppressant drugs (which prevent organ and tissue rejection) from the 1960s.
-Specialist units, such as coronary care, intensive care and neonatal special care units were established in major hospitals.
+Specialist units such as coronary care, intensive care and neonatal special care units were established in major hospitals.